 Cost Per Desired Action: $.28

-I was able to get $.28 CPDA all while having a CPM of close to $9.50.
+I was able to get $.28 CPDA all while having a CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience. of close to $9.50.
 Considering ads ran only in the US and on mobile — two characteristics of the most expensive ads — this performance was quite amazing.